hadi-gharibi/irholiday/README.rst

     # initialise the class
     calendar = irHoliday()

-    # export data on dataframe
+    # export data to dataframe
     df = calender.to_df(1388,1392)

-    # export data on csv
+    # export data to csv
     calnder.to_csv(1388,1392,'path/to/data')